fridgemagnet3/uip/README.md

 `cd dragon`\
 `make`

-This results in a ~15K DragonDOS compatible binary file named UIP.BIN
+This results in a ~15-20K (depending which apps are enabled) DragonDOS compatible binary file named UIP.BIN.
+If you enable a lot of them, you will need to adjust the _org_ address in the Makefile to avoid it crashing into the ROM area.

 You'll also need [the XRoar emulator](https://github.com/fridgemagnet3/xroar).
 Unfortunately the current XRoar releases don't emulate the Dragon 64's serial port, you'll therefore need to build my branch, which additionally only runs under Linux.
 This does a very basic emulation of the serial port, mapping read/write requests to two device files which are intended to be Linux FIFOs.
 As such, once you've built the emulator, you'll need to create these in the ~./xroar folder: